 We state some basic CONGEST primitives used in our algorithms.

 In an unweighted graph, a breadth-first search (BFS) from $k$ source vertices up to $h$ hops takes $O(k+h)$ rounds~\cite{LenzenPP19,HoangPDGYPR19}.
-We can broadcast $m$ units ($O(\log n)$ bits each) of information to all other vertices in $O(m+D)$ rounds~\cite{peleg2000distributed}.
-Given a rooted tree $T$ of height $t$ in the CONGEST network (each node in the tree knows its incident edges), we can send $m$ units of information down from root to all nodes in $T$ in $O(m+t)$ rounds -- this operation is called a downcast~\cite{peleg2000distributed}, and we can even perform an associative operation on the received values at each node before propagating the information.
+We can broadcast $m$ messages ($O(\log n)$ bits each) to all other vertices in $O(m+D)$ rounds~\cite{Peleg2000book}.
+Given a rooted tree $T$ of height $t$ in the CONGEST network (where each node in the tree knows its incident edges), we can send $m$ messages ($O(\log n)$ bits each) down from root to all nodes in $T$ in $O(m+t)$ rounds -- this operation is called a downcast~\cite{Peleg2000book}, and we can even perform an associative operation on the received values at each node before propagating the information.
 A similar upcast can be done from the leaves to the root.
-A convergecast is an upcast along a broadcast tree that contains all vertices, which has height $D$, and thus takes $O(m+D)$ rounds~\cite{peleg2000distributed}.
+A convergecast is an upcast along a broadcast tree that contains all vertices, which has height $D$, and thus takes $O(m+D)$ rounds~\cite{Peleg2000book}.

-\textit{Scheduling with random delays:} Following~\cite{ghaffari15sched,leighton99routing}, we use scheduling with random delays in order to efficiently perform multiple computations on the network.
-Let the \textit{congestion} of a CONGEST algorithm be the maximum number of messages it sends through a single edge, over all rounds of the algorithm.
+\paragraph{Scheduling with random delays} Following~\cite{Ghaffari15scheduling,LeightonMR99}, we use scheduling with random delays in order to efficiently perform multiple computations on the network.
+Let the \textit{congestion} of a CONGEST algorithm be the maximum number of messages it sends through any single edge, over all rounds of the algorithm.
 Consider an algorithm that runs in $R$ rounds and has congestion $C$.
 Then, we can run $k$ instances of the algorithm in $O(kC+R\log n)$ rounds, with total congestion $O(kC)$ over all instances.